lsimmo25/Yolked/README.md

 - **Delete Workouts**: Users can delete specific workout entries.
 - **Responsive Design**: The app is designed to be responsive and works well on various screen sizes.
 - **Home Dashboard**: See your total workouts, hot streak, and personal bests.
 Greeted with a motivational quote
+- **Body Weight Logging**: Log your body weight and view your progress with a graph

 ## Installation